KeplerWang/YOLOv3/README.md

-# Minimal implementation of YOLOv3 in Pytorch
+# Minimal implementation of YOLOv3 in PyTorch

 ## Overview
 After reading the YOLO papers,